FortinetCloudCSE/FortiWeb-Azure-ZTNA-FortiSoar/content/_index.md

 ## FortiWeb ZTNA TEC Workshop
 Introduction:

 With increase in remote workforce and devices off networks, Security for accessing applications have been a challenge.
 ZTNA offers security for users that are  not present on the network and are trying to access the applications and data.
-FortiWeb Web Application and API security firewall offers ZTNA with lot more other capabilities, protecting both North-South and east-West traffic.
+FortiWeb Web Application and API security firewall offers ZTNA with lot more other capabilities, protecting both north-south and east-west traffic.
 Fortiweb highlights include:

 * OWASP Top 10 protection signature database
 * Machine learning based Anomaly and Bot detection